Become a Member Agency

 - Refrigerators and Freezers must be clean and free of ice build-up

 The site visit is a time for food bank staff to get to know potential new member agencies, and also to verify that all information provided in the application is accurate.
-Upon completion of a site visit, all new agencies are then presented at the quarterly meetings to the Food Bank Board of Directors for ultimate approval.
+Upon completion of a site visit, all new agencies are eligible for partnership approval.

 THINGS TO KEEP IN MIND: